tonytvo/blog-generator/content/blog/practical-guide-oop-summary/index.md

   - deriving names from responsibilities
     - focus on the difference and find abstraction one level higher
     - when creating an abstraction, first describe its responsibility as you understand it at the moment, then choose a name which reflects the responsibility.
 The effort you put into selecting good names right now pays off by making it easier to recognize perfect names later.

+## obeying the liskov substitution principle
+- every piece of knowledge is a dependency, and the way that `quantity` is written requires verse to know too many things.
+If `quantity` were more trustworthy, `verse` could know less
+- the idea of reducing the number of dependencies imposed upon message senders by requiring the receivers return trustworthy objects is a generalization of the Liskov Substitution Principle.
+- liskov, in plain terms, requires that objects be what they promise they are.
+When using inheritance, you must be able to freely substitute an instance of a subclass for an instance of its superclass.
+Subclasses, by definitions, are all their superclasses, plus more, so this substitution should always work.
+- liskov violations force message senders to have knowledge of the various return types, and to either treat them differently or convert them into something consistent.

+## depending on abstraction
+-  abstraction provide name for the consolidated code, allowing the name to be as a shortcut for an idea, independent of its current implementation
+- the abstractions tell you where your code relies upon an idea.
+But to get this benefit, you must refer to an abstraction in every place where it applies.

 # separating responsibilities
 ## [managing dependencies](/manage-dependencies)